ls1intum/Artemis/docs/dev/setup.rst

 Hermes Service
 --------------

-Push notifications for the mobile Android and iOS clients relies on the Hermes_ service.
+Push notifications for the mobile Android and iOS clients rely on the Hermes_ service.
-To enable push notifications the seperate Hermes_ service needs to be started separately and special configuration on the Artemis instance is required.
+To enable push notifications the Hermes_ service needs to be started separately and special configuration on the Artemis instance is required.

 To run Hermes_ you need to clone the `Hermes repository <https://github.com/ls1intum/Hermes>`_ and replace the placeholders within the ``docker-compose`` file.